asdf-vm/asdf-plugins/README.md

 - Read the [creating plugins guide](https://github.com/asdf-vm/asdf/blob/master/docs/plugins-create.md)
 - Consider using our [Template](https://github.com/asdf-vm/asdf-plugin-template) which has the core functionality to tools published to GitHub releases and CI for GitHub/GitLab/CircleCI out of the box.

+### `asdf-community`

+If you're creating a new plugin consider creating it as part of the [`asdf-community`](https://github.com/asdf-community/.github) project.
+This is a separate community project with consolidated maintenance.

 ## Contributing a new Plugin

 - Add the plugin to this `README.md`.